Toward Neural-Network-Guided Program Synthesis and Verification: Predicate Synthesis from Positive/Negative Examples

 \subsubsection{Learning Formulas with Conjunction and Disjunction}

 We have also tested our tool for formulas with both conjunction and disjunction.
 We have randomly generated 20 formulas of the form \((A\land B)\lor (C\land D)\),\footnote{After the generation, we have manually excluded instances that have simpler equivalent formulas (e.g. \((x+y>1\land x+y>0)\lor (x-y>1\land x-y>0)\) is equivalent to \(x+y>1\lor x-y>1\), hence removed), and regenerated formulas.} where \(A,B,C\), and \(D\) are linear inequalities, and prepared the sets of positive and negative examples as in the previous experiment.
-The righthand side of Figure~\ref{fig:data2d} plots positive examples for $(2x+y+1>0\land x-y-9>0)\lor (x+y>0\land 3x-y-5>0)$.
-The visualization of all the 20 instances is given in Appendix~\ref{sec:2d4instances}.
-As before, we ran our tool three times for each instance, with several variations of NNs.
+The right-hand side of Figure~\ref{fig:data2d} plots positive examples for $(2x+y+1>0\land x-y-9>0)\lor (x+y>0\land 3x-y-5>0)$. \iffull The visualization of all the 20 instances is given in Appendix~\ref{sec:2d4instances}. \fi As before, we ran our tool three times for each instance, with several variations of NNs.

 The result of the experiment is summarized in Table~\ref{tab:learn-dnf}, where the meaning of each column is the same as that in the previous experiment.
 Among four-layer NNs, 32:32 with the log loss function showed the best performance in terms of the columns \%success and \%qualifiers.
 However, 8:8 with the log function also performed very well, and is preferable in terms of the number of qualifier candidates generated (\#candidates).
 As for the two loss functions, the log function generally performed better; therefore, we use the log function in the rest of the experiments.
-The running time does not vary among the variations of NNs; the number of retries was the main factor to determine the running time. \TS{I think showing the average times per retry would make this claim more convincing.} \nk{Let me omit that information, as the times are anyway unimportant.}
+The running time does not vary among the variations of NNs; the number of retries was the main factor to determine the running time.

 As for three-layer NNs, the NN with 8 hidden nodes performed quite badly.
 This matches the intuition that the third layer alone is not sufficient for recognizing the nested conjunctions and disjunctions.
 To our surprise, however, the NN with 32 hidden nodes actually showed the best performance in terms of \%success and \%qualifiers, although \#candidates (smaller is better) is much larger than those for four-layer NNs.
 We have inspected the reason for this, and found that the three-layer NN is not recognizing \((A\land B)\lor (C\land D)\), but classify positive and negative examples by doing a kind of patchwork, using a large number of (seemingly irrelevant) qualifiers which happened to include the correct qualifiers \(A,B,C\), and \(D\); for interested readers, we report our analysis in Appendix~\ref{sec:twolayer-patchwork}.
 We believe, however, four-layer NNs are preferable in general, due to the smaller numbers of qualifier candidates generated.
 Three-layer NNs can still be a choice, if program or invariant synthesis tools (that use our tool as a backend for finding qualifiers) work well with a very large number of candidate qualifiers; for example, the ICE-learning-based CHC solver \hoice{}~\cite{DBLP:journals/jar/ChampionCKS20} seems to work well with 100 candidate qualifiers (but probably not for 1000 candidates).